yanis-trn/Active_losses_Swissgrid/approach.md

 Here is an example of plot:
 ![Example plot](plots/line_plot_3.png)

-## Potential additionnal work:
+## Potential additional work:
-Due to time constraint some good practices could not be implemented.
+Due to time constraints, some good practices could not be implemented.
 Here is a non-exhaustive list of the the future work that could be done to ensure a more maintanable and adaptable code:
 1. **Implement testing:** unit testing for functions and modules, integration testing between different componenents of the code
 2. **Implement command-line argument parsing:** allowing for better adaptivity for the code.
-Being able to run more easily the code with different data, model, hyperparameters...
+Making it possible to run the code easily with different data, model, hyperparameters...
 3. **Implement configurations:** allows to quickly run the code with different configs

 ## Feedback:

 ### Postive:
-- very interesting subject on a real-world situation
+- very interesting subject with a real-world application
-- open objectives that allows to come up with our own implementation of the solution
+- open objectives that allow participants to come up with their own implementation of the solution
-- easy to run notebooks and very manageable data
+- easy to run notebooks and manageable data

 ### Less positive:
-- hard not to spend more than 6 hours on it to give a more finished solution
+- staying within the 6h limit was tough, impacting the depth of the solution's completeness